homomorfismo/blog/_posts/2021-07-25-Chaotic-ball.md

 $$

 to find the hitting time against the circle.
-With the parametric equations,we get the positions at every frame before the hitting time.
-We repeat the process with the hitting position and velocity as new initial conditions every time the ball bounces, until the animation is completed.
+Now use the parametric equations to get the positions at every frame before the hitting time.
+Once we reach the hitting time, we choose the hitting position and velocity as new initial conditions, and carry on the simulation.
+We repeat this process every time the ball bounces, until the animation is completed.

 ### Hitting time